Tim Anderson Player Props: White Sox vs. Giants

 |Games w/1+ RBI

-- The 8.6 strikeouts per nine innings put together by the Giants pitching staff last season ranked 16th in MLB.
+- The pitching staff for the Giants has a collective 9.2 K/9, the seventh-best in the league.

-- The Giants had a 3.89 team ERA that ranked 15th among all MLB pitching staffs.
+- The Giants have the 17th-ranked team ERA across all MLB pitching staffs (4.71).

-- Giants pitchers combined to give up the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combine to rank 17th in baseball in home runs given up (eight total, 1.6 per game).

-- The Giants will send Webb (0-1) out to make his second start of the season.
+- Wood will start for the Giants, his first of the season.

-- In his last time out on Thursday, the righty threw six innings against the New York Yankees, allowing four earned runs while surrendering four hits.
+- The 32-year-old left-hander started and threw 4 2/3 innings in his last appearance on Wednesday, Aug.
+31 against the San Diego Padres.

 © 2023 Data Skrive.
 All rights reserved.